Moyanogdev/Moyanogdev/README.md

 ### Let's make something special❗ 🚀

 - 💻 Currently working at Etna Education and also as a Freelance
-- 🌱 I’m currently learning React Native at Coderhouse
+- 🌱 I’m currently learning SQL Server at Udemy
 - 📫 How to reach me: gmoyanodvlpr@gmail.com

 ## 👨‍💻 About me in code: